jirotubuyaki/Jdmbs/README.md

 * simulation .length : an integer of a duration of simulation.
 * monte_carlo : an integer of iterations of monte carlo.
 * start_price : a vector of company's initial stock prices.
-* mu : a vector of parameter of Geometric brownian motion.
+* mu : a vector of parameter of geometric Brownian motion.
-* sigma : a vector of parameters of Geometric brownian motion.
+* sigma : a vector of parameters of geometric Brownian motion.
 * event_times : an integer of how many times jump in a unit time.
 * jump : a vector of jump parameters.
 * K : a vector of option execution prices.